-Autumn in the Lake District : 5 day photography workshop
+Autumn in the Lake District : 4 night photography workshop

 Early November should see a wonderful mix of rich colour and revealed texture, as autumn starts to turn towards winter.
 We can expect colourful forests, striking light over the fells and lakes and, with luck, some misty valleys.
 We'll be situated right in the heart of the charming and enigmatic Borrowdale, right on the doorstep of some of the most stunning scenery in the Lakes.
 This location puts us nicely between the two lakes so we can respond swiftly to the light, with a number of characterful woodlands, crags and quarries also within easy reach.
 We are also within driving distance of a multitude of other fabulous locations that we know and love visiting, including the Langdales, Hodge Close and Grasmere, to name a few.

 We will be based in the lovely and comfortable Borrowdale Hotel, meaning some locations will literally be within walking distance.
 Our workshop is designed to offer a balance between visiting a variety of locations, learning the technical skills you require and looking carefully at creative interpretation of a scene.